refinedev/refine/documentation/docs/api-reference/core/hooks/live/useSubscription.md

 ### Properties

 `useSubscription` will be passed to the [subscribe][live-provider-subscribe] method from the [liveProvider][live-provider] as a parameter.
-You can use the following properties of this method while subcribing to a channel.
+You can use the following properties of this method while subscribing to a channel.

 ### channel <PropTag required/>